Indila: 2013–2014: Mini World and its commercial success

-In February 2014, Indila released her first album, Mini World, which was produced by Skalpovich.
-In addition to Mini World and "Dernière danse", two other singles from the album reached the top 20 in the charts in France: Tourner dans le vide (English: "Spinning in the Emptiness"), which reached number 13, and S.O.S, which reached number 8.
-Mini World was the best-selling album in France at the week of its debut and remained among the ten best-selling albums through the week of 11 October 2014.
+In February 2014, Indila released her debut studio album, Mini World, mainly produced by Skalpovich.
+Two other singles from the album reached the top 20 in the charts in France; "Tourner dans le vide" (English: "Spinning in the Emptiness") reached number 13, and "S.O.S" reached number 8.
+Mini World was the best-selling album in France at the week of its debut, remaining among the ten best-selling albums through the week of 11 October 2014.
 A limited-edition CD/DVD version of Mini World was released in November 2014, with two new songs, orchestral versions of "Tourner dans le vide" and "Love Story", an acoustic version of "S.O.S", and video of live performances of several tracks from the album.
 A second limited-edition release of Mini World in February 2015 contained ten tracks from the original release, the two new songs from the first limited edition, and another new song.
 Mini World found success both in France, where it was the third-best-selling album of 2014, and outside the country, where it was the best-seller of 2014 in Poland and second-best-seller of 2014 in Belgium.

-In October 2014, Indila won the MTV Europe Music Award for Best French Artist.
-In February 2015, she won Best New Album of the Year award (for Mini World) at the 30th Victoires de la Musique.
-In 2015, Indila was among the ten artists to receive the European Border Breakers Award.
+In October, Indila won the MTV Europe Music Award for Best French Artist.
+In February 2015, she won Best New Album of the Year award for Mini World, at the 30th Victoires de la Musique.
+Same year, she was among the ten artists to receive the European Border Breakers Award.

-On 23 August 2019, after five years without releasing a song or album, Indila returned with her new song "Parle à ta tête" (English: "Speak to Your Head").
-On 14 November 2019, the music video for the song was released.

-In October 2020, Amir's single "Carrousel", a duet with Indila, was released; a music video for this song followed, in April 2021.
-In January 2023, Zaho unveiled the track "Roi 2 cœurs" in duet with Indila, on her album Résilience.